 If you are a researcher in Göttingen, make sure you are signed-up to receive the GC Postdoc Network newsletter to get regular updates about funding, prizes, and similar opportunities, as well as tips and training to make sure you put in the best application.

-Several funding programmes are available for young academics at the Göttingen Campus:
+Several funding programmes are available for postdocs and other early career researchers at the Göttingen Campus:

 - Dorothea Schlözer Postdoctoral Program for female postdocs

 - Georg-August University School of Science (GAUSS) - Research Funding

 If you are part of the University, check out the Research Department, here and (for EU projects) here and Göttingen International for Education and Mobility programmes.
 If you are part of the wider Göttingen Campus see the GAUSS page.

 - A very useful external source of advice is the Federal Funding Advisory Service on Research and Innovation.
 They can help you identify a whole range of funding opportunities from various German government initiatives.
 They can also help you find local, national and EU research schemes, recommend partners, support international projects and much more.
 You can contact them by phone or email.

 - You may like to sign up to FIT (Forschung Internationales Transfer) which provides current calls from a range of funders.
 You can subscribe to FIT and select the type of calls and how often you want to be informed.